lanl/dsi/examples/backends/zenodo/README.md

 ## Notes

 - The backend is **read-only**
+- `query_artifacts()` is intentionally not implemented because Zenodo is not a SQL backend
 - The backend is **metadata-first**
 - The backend returns exactly two tables: `datasets` and `resources`
 - The backend does not create an errors table